ChrisPetit/Advent-Of-Code/README.md

-# AdventOfCode2022
+# Advent Of Code
-The solutions for advent of code 2022
+The solutions for advent of code 2022 are in the 2022 folder